 - Old-stone bridge connecting modern Ronda with historic Ronda

 - Film set for many episodes of Games of Thrones

 - Seville Cathedral and Giralda Bell Tower.

 - Mezquita of Cordoba.
 Mosque turned into Catholic Cathedral

-The places I didn’t visit but seemed very much worth your time:
+The places I didn’t visit (on this trip) but are very much worth your time: